TuneZilla-Development/tz-eval/README.md

 # Tasks

 These series of tasks will walk you through the implementation of a hypothetical communication protocol.
 This protocol facilitates the communication between a client (your application) and a server (provided by us).

-It is your job to implement the necessary functionality to `client.exe` so that it can communicate with the provided `server.exe` in order to complete the given tasks.
-It is advised that you complete the given tasks in order as they are designed to incrementally build on eachother.
-The ideal solution should be capable of completing all the included tasks without human intervention.
+It is your job to add functionality to `client.exe` so it can interface with the provided `server.exe` to complete the provided tasks.
+Each task introduces new challenges and features that your solutions must support.
+These tasks build on one another, so it is recommended to complete them in sequence.

+Focus on creating a modular function library rather than a final program.
+The ideal solution should implement the required functionality to complete all the included tasks while still being easily maintainable, reusable, and expandable.

 ## Task #00 - Getting Started